quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 }
 ```

 Nothing changed in regards to how App Extensions work.
+Please note that not all of our App Extensions are yet compatible with Quasar UI v2.
+We are working towards releasing new compatible versions of them.

 ### Quasar Extras
 Nothing changed.
 You can use it as for Quasar UI v1.